swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 It is RECOMMENDED that the above elements represented in Swedish also be represented with the language attribute `en` (English).

-The federation operator may impose further requirements regarding the `<mdui:UIInfo>` extension.
+A federation operator may impose further requirements regarding the `<mdui:UIInfo>` extension.

 <a name="certificates-in-metadata"></a>
 ##### 2.1.1.2.
 Certificates in Metadata